 2. How does verity differ from truth?

-While both mean “truth,” verity often implies a deeper or more fundamental truth, especially in philosophical or moral contexts.
+While both mean “truth,” verity can imply a deeper, more fundamental truth—especially in philosophical, moral, or logical contexts.

 3. What is a verity in philosophy?

-In philosophy, a verity is a fundamental truth or principle that forms the basis of knowledge or moral values.
+In philosophy, a verity is a fundamental truth or principle that forms the basis of knowledge, reasoning, or moral values.

 4. Can verity be pluralized?